 Coursera's online courses

 Now, it’s time to review Coursera’s arguably most important feature.
 That is, of course, Coursera’s online course catalog.
-As of the writing of this Coursera review, there are nearly 4000 online courses available on the platform, with new ones being added constantly.
+As of the writing of this Coursera review, there are more than 6,000 online courses available on the platform, with new ones being added constantly.

 All of Coursera’s courses are university-backed and developed as a result of university partnerships.
 This is actually a major benefit of Coursera when compared to other platforms such as Udemy.
 Online courses on Udemy don’t always have university support, and they are developed by a single independent instructor.
 There are certainly some fantastic courses on these kinds of platforms as well.
 However, there’s no getting around the fact that they also have a lot of low-quality cash-grab courses created by instructors who are not true experts.